bayquen/bayquen/README.md

-Name is pronounced as "by-ken"
+Surname is pronounced as "by-ken"

 I conjure up code and then poof yay functions this is epic!